horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 Following that, the next post will attempt to touch on the work of Erich Hecke, who expanded Klein's discovery into the more robust theory of modular forms.

+Technically, you could follow most of this with Calculus I-III experience, but it will help a lot to be familiar with real analysis as well as the basics of complex numbers (and maybe a teeny bit of complex analysis).

 Please do not expect this post to be accurate or useful, but hope that it will at least be fun.

 ## Historical Context: Who, What, When, Where, Why?